coolguycam/portfolio/doc/documentation.md

         // options include 'natural', 'linear', 'gaussian', or 'performance'
         motionType: 'natural',
         mouseMotionType: 'gaussian',

-		// define which sensor input has priority over the other
-		// options are either 'mouse' or 'gyroscope'
-		inputPriority: 'mouse',

         // define the delta angle (0 < motionAngle < 90)
         // that is used to render max parallax in this direction